StoneDog02/vested-fitness-v2/NETLIFY_DEPLOYMENT.md

 # Netlify Deployment Guide

-This guide will help you deploy your Vested Fitness v2 Remix application to Netlify.
+This guide will help you deploy your Kava Training v2 Remix application to Netlify.

 ## Prerequisites